-General characteristics of the field of study: veterinary medicine (for the year starting education in the 2018/19 academic year) effective from the academic year 2022/2023
+General characteristics of the field of study: veterinary medicine for the education cycle starting from the academic year 2019-2020 effective from the academic year 2023/2024

 Field of study Veterinary medicine

 Level of studies Long-cycle Master's degree

 Profile of studies General academic

-Mode of study Full-time (stationary)/part-time studies (non- stationary) (11 semesters)
+Mode of study Full-time (stationary)/part-time studies (non-stationary) (11 semesters)

 Professional title Veterinary surgeon

 Language of instruction Polish/English

 Indication of the academic discipline to which the field of study is assigned, and in the case of assignment to more than one discipline, indication of the leading discipline in which more than half of the learning outcomes will be achieved.
 It is necessary to provide the percentage of learning outcomes assigned to the indicated disciplines in the total number of learning outcomes.
 Leading discipline: veterinary medicine, 100%